tlightsky/BigdataAccelerator/README.md

 ### 1

-replace sql param like this(mainly for copy from/to grafana without change):
+replace sql param like this:

 ```SQL
 --- $a=1
 SELECT $a
 ```
+(mainly for copy from/to grafana without change)

 ### 2